 The Bruges-Natolin UK European Scholarships Fund was established in 2010 at the initiative of Lady (Moya) Denman, widow of Sir Roy Denman.

-The scholarships the fund offers provide assistance to talented applicants from the UK who have been offered places but might otherwise be unable to take them up for lack of means.
+The scholarships the Fund offers provide assistance to talented applicants from the UK who have been offered places at the College but might otherwise be unable to take them up for lack of means.
 The scholarships cover tuition fees only.

 Donations of any amount are eagerly sought; see the Donations page to learn how to contribute.
 Currently, the Trustees award a minimum of three scholarships each year.